-Through various iterations of its work plan, the WG has now published its Initial Report for community input.
-Following the review of input received, the WG intends to finalize its report and submit it to the GNSO Council for its consideration.
+Through various iterations of its work plan and the publication of its Initial Recommendations Report for public comment, the WG has now published its Final Recommendations Report for GNSO Council consideration.

 The details of its deliberations, including all draft documents, can be found on the WG workspace at https://community.icann.org/x/y1V-Ag.